MJKWoolnough/furl/README.md

 }
 ```

-The Store interface allows for setting a custom storage solution to Furl.
+The Store interface allows for setting a custom storage solution to Furl, such as a database or keystore.

 The Get method should be used to retireve the URL associated with the passed key.